 a) Participation in classroom and laboratory activities is highly encouraged.
-Students who do not participate, or are disruptive will be subject to disciplinary action.
-Computers can be open and used to write notes and view presentation material of course in session.
+Students who do not participate or are disruptive will be subject to disciplinary action.
+Computers can be open and used to write notes and view presentation material for the course in session.
 There will be no use of social media or personal business during class.
-If this policy is violated, the student will need to
+If this policy is violated, the student will need to forgo computer use and handwrite their notes.